 The views expressed by organizations approved to table on Co-op property are solely those of the organizations themselves, and do not represent the views of Willy Street Co-op.

-*NOTICE FOR GIRL SCOUT TROOPS: Due to high demand during the cookie sales season, the Co-op allows for up to two tabling sessions per troop, per year.
+*NOTICE FOR GIRL SCOUT AND BOY SCOUT TROOPS: Due to high demand, the Co-op allows for up to two tabling sessions per troop, per year.

 SUBJECT TO CHANGE